Tiernan400/notifications.js/README.md

 Update
 --------
 New function added - now if you want to withdrawOnClick with a buttonCallback, use notifWithdraw() at the end of the callback function.
 This stops any notification from coming out and withdraws it (The same as withdrawOnClick).
+Note: You must have withdrawOnClick undefined or set to false for this to work.